Let Us Be Your Partner in Recovery

 Minor symptoms of alcohol withdrawal include:

 Everyone is different; what you can expect from the alcohol detox process may not be the same as someone else with an AUD.
-At Miracles in Action, we address the specific needs of each individual, tailoring our Burbank alcohol detox program to the unique factors involved.
+At Miracles in Action, we address the specific needs of each individual, tailoring our Northridge alcohol detox program to the unique factors involved.
 Our outpatient alcohol detox is best for those experiencing mild to moderate withdrawal symptoms.
 Contact us today to learn more.

 Serious alcohol withdrawal symptoms include: